-5.3.
+6.5.
 SoM Scholarships

 The School of Meteorology Tuition Waiver Program seeks to attract and retain highly qualified meteorology students.
 The program awards partial tuition waivers that help defray the cost of attending OU for residents and non-residents.
-The annual awards range from \$500 to \$3500 and are in addition to any other tuition waiver offered by OU.
+The annual awards range from \$500 to \$3500 and are in addition to any other tuition waivers offered by OU.
 Around ten new awards are made each year.
 The awards are typically renewed for up to four years as long as the student is a meteorology major and maintains above 3.0 GPA at OU.

 Initial awards are made based on the material submitted as part of students' application to OU (Section 2).
-All students who apply to OU and list meteorology as their intended major are automatically considered for the scholarship.
+All students who apply to OU and list meteorology as their intended major by the scholarship consideration deadline are automatically considered for the scholarship.
 A holistic approach is taken to making tuition waiver selections and we look at all components of the application including written statements.
 We look for students that show enthusiasm for meteorology, persistence, community and collegiality, adaptability, creativity, and commitment.

-Tuition waiver awards can also be made to outstanding existing and transfer students after their first semester at OU when funds are available.
+Tuition waiver awards are also be made to outstanding existing and transfer students after their first semester at OU when funds are available based upon CASH applications.

 Needs-based School of Meteorology Tuition Waiver: Each year, depending on funding availability, tuition waivers are awarded to students with financial need.
 This is NOT financial need as determined by a student's FAFSA.
 Students already receiving a tuition waiver from the School or another source are eligible for this award, though the amount of support given via the scholarship outlined here will be limited to remaining need of the student (i.e., outstanding tuition balance).
-Eligible students must have a declared major in Meteorology and submit an application when an email announcement for needs-based tuition waivers is distributed.
+Eligible students must have a declared major in Meteorology and apply when an email announcement for needs-based tuition waivers is distributed.

-5.4.
+6.6.
 Annual SoM Student Awards

 Each year, the School presents a number of awards and scholarships to current students; these awards have typically been funded through the generosity of friends and alumni of the School.
-Typically, awards are made in March/April and students receive a monetary award, a certificate, and for several of the awards their name on the School of Meteorology recognition wall in the NWC.
+Typically, awards are presented in April and students receive a monetary award, a certificate, and for several of the awards their name on the School of Meteorology recognition wall in the NWC.
+All students must be in good academic standing to be eligible for an award.

-Awarded via a CASH (Section 5.2) application:
+Awarded via a CASH (Section 6.2) application: